Laura King Edwards is a writer, rare disease advocate and marketing professional.

 Rare Disease Advocacy

 Laura speaks frequently at events and for media stories on behalf of Taylor’s Tale.
-She is a TEDxCharlotte 2017 speaker and has appeared in media outlets across the nation, including Runner’s World in 2014.
+She is a TEDxCharlotte 2017 speaker finalist and has appeared in media outlets across the nation, including Runner’s World in 2014.
 She gave the closing speech at Hawaii’s Kauai Marathon VIP dinner in 2015.

 A lifelong athlete, Laura began running in her sister’s honor when Taylor completed two 5K races after going blind.
 Laura ran Charlotte’s Thunder Road Half Marathon blindfolded in 2013, finishing in less than two hours; in 2014 she finished the race in 1:44, her personal record for a half marathon, which she got while running the last 1.25 miles blindfolded but not tethered to a guide.
 She is currently chasing a goal of completing a race in all 50 states to support Taylor’s Tale.

-When she is not writing, running or fighting for the millions living with a rare disease, Laura is likely exploring trails in a national park with her high school sweetheart and now-husband of 10 years.
+When she is not writing, running or fighting for the millions living with a rare disease, Laura is likely exploring trails in a national park with her high school sweetheart and now-husband of more than 10 years.
 But her most challenging and rewarding accomplishment is spending quality time with her little sister, listening to music together or taking her for walks, even though Taylor is now in a wheelchair.